-Council is preparing a 10 year Pedestrian Access and Mobility Plan (PAMP) to provide a strategic and holistic approach to footpath provision and maintenance across the Shire.
+Council has prepared a 10 year Pedestrian Access and Mobility Plan (PAMP) to provide a strategic and holistic approach to footpath provision and maintenance across the Shire.
 This is Council's first overarching PAMP and it will be used to identify priorities for pedestrians and to improve footpaths and footpath networks over the next decade.

 What's the purpose of the new PAMP?

-The purpose of the PAMP is to gather feedback and ideas from the community about their use and experience of footpaths around the Shire and to identify where improvements need to made.
+The purpose of the PAMP is to use feedback and ideas from the community about their experience of footpaths around the Shire and to identify where improvements need to made.
 The new 10 year PAMP will assist Council in prioritisation of works and enable community groups to prepare strategically-aligned grant applications in the future.